 Credit scores can be ranked as excellent (720 and above), good (690 – 719), fair (630 – 689), and bad (300 – 629).

-And lenders use the rank of your credit score to assess risk ranging from prequalification of customers, market expansion, and credit evaluation.
+And lenders use the rank of your credit score to assess risks ranging from prequalification of customers to market expansion, and credit evaluation.

 Your credit score plays a big role in your financial life.
 The state of your credit score also determines if you will be able to receive loans or not.